mithrandie/csvq/docs/_posts/2006-01-02-statement.md

 : A identifier is a word starting with a character \[a-z\|A-Z\|\_\], contains any of characters \[a-z\|A-Z\|0-9\|\_\].
   You cannot use [reserved words](#reserved_words) as identifier.

-  Notwithstanding above naming restriction, you can use most characters as identifier by enclusing in back quotes.
+  Notwithstanding above naming restriction, you can use most characters as identifier by enclosing in back quotes.

   Identifiers represent tables, columns or cursors.